Windows Server Gateway

 RRAS Multitenant Gateway.
 The RRAS Multitenant Gateway router can be used for multitenant or non-multitenant deployments, and is a full featured BGP router.
 To deploy an RRAS Multitenant Gateway router, you must use Windows PowerShell commands.
 For more information, see Remote Access Cmdlets in Windows PowerShell and Windows Server 2012 R2 RRAS Multitenant Gateway Deployment Guide.

 Windows Server Gateway.
 To deploy Windows Server Gateway, you must use System Center 2012 R2 and Virtual Machine Manager (VMM).
 The Windows Server Gateway router is designed for use with multitenant deployments.
 With the System Center 2012 R2 VMM Windows Server Gateway router, only a very limited set of Border Gateway Protocol (BGP) configuration options are available in the VMM software interface, including Local BGP IP Address and Autonomous System Numbers (ASN), List of BGP Peer IP Addresses, and ASN, values.
 You can, however, use Remote Access Windows PowerShell BGP commands to configure all other features of Windows Server Gateway.
-For more information, see and Virtual Machine Manager.
+For more information, see Windows Server Gateway and Virtual Machine Manager.

 Windows Server Gateway (Windows Server Gateway) is a virtual machine (VM)-based software router and gateway that allows Cloud Service Providers (CSPs) and Enterprises to enable datacenter and cloud network traffic routing between virtual and physical networks, including the Internet.